kubeshop/tracetest/docs/introduction.md

 - The span name.

-- Start and end timestamp
+- Start and end timestamp.

 - List of events (if instrumented)
 - Attributes